Panthers vs. Lightning Prediction & Picks - December 27

 Panthers Splits and Trends

-- The Panthers have a 2-2-4 record in overtime games this season and a 19-12-2 overall record.
+- The Panthers have a 19-12-2 record overall, with a 2-2-4 record in contests that have needed overtime.

-- In the 10 games Florida has played that were decided by one goal, it racked up 15 points.

-- This season the Panthers recorded only one goal in five games and they finished 0-4-1 in those matchups.
+- In the five games this season the Panthers scored just one goal, they finished 0-4-1.

-- Florida has earned five points (2-1-1 record) this season when scoring a pair of goals .
+- Florida has finished 2-1-1 in the four games this season when it scored a pair of goals (registering five points).

-- This season, Florida has capitalized on a single power-play goal in 11 games has a record of 8-3-0 in those matchups.
+- In the 11 games when Florida has capitalized on a lone power-play goal, it has an 8-3-0 record (16 points).

-- The Panthers' opponents have had more shots in five games.
-The Panthers finished 4-1-0 in those contests (eight points).
+- The Panthers have been outshot by opponents five times, and went 4-1-0 (eight points).

 Team Stats Comparison